PhilipZwanenburg/cpp_advanced_features/README.md

 ##### Examples

-- [ex4]
+- [ex_tmp],

 ##### To Do
 - Unit testing
 - Traceback
-- combined with CTest, CMake and Boost (see [this SO discussion](https://scicomp.stackexchange.com/questions/8516/any-recommendations-for-unit-testing-frameworks-compatible-with-code-libraries-t)
+- combined with CTest, CMake and Boost (see [this SO discussion](https://scicomp.stackexchange.com/questions/8516/any-recommendations-for-unit-testing-frameworks-compatible-with-code-libraries-t))
 	- [incorporating into an existing cmake project](https://github.com/google/googletest/tree/master/googletest#incorporating-into-an-existing-cmake-project)

-### cmake (Include library and non-trivial header dependencies, subdirectory tree) (To Do)
 ### blas (To Do)
 ### Eigen/Hypre/Petsc/Trilinos (To Do)
 ### Paraview (To Do)